sorrtory/VKEdu-WebTech/README.md

 Django is really powerful when you need to create the app very fast.
 It has a lot of in-built options almost for any case.

-But is scales like shit.
-I was lost trying to organize it properly.

 So, to sum up, if you need something simple the formula is `bootsrap+django+djangoREST`. \
 Otherwise you **don't need** to chose this framework.